 Prepaid expenses include amounts paid in advance for goods and services.
 Prepaid expenses are shown as either current or other assets on the government-wide Statement of Net Position, depending on when management expects to realize their benefits.
-The Council had \$153 in prepaid expenses/expenditures at year-end.
+The Council had \$-0- in prepaid expenses/expenditures at year-end.

-In the fund financial statements, management has elected not to include amounts paid for future goods expenditures until services as those services are of consumed.
-This method accounting for expenditures helps assure management that costs incurred will be reported in accordance with the Council's cost reimbursement grants.
+In the fund financial statements, management has elected not to include amounts paid for future goods and services as expenditures until those services are consumed.
+This method of accounting for prepaid expenditures helps assure management that costs incurred will be reported in accordance with the Council's cost reimbursement grants.
 These types of grants do not permit the Council to obtain reimbursement for qualified expenditures until the goods and services relating to them are consumed.
-As a result, the prepaid expenditures are shown as an asset on the balance sheet of the fund statements until they are consumed. addition, a corresponding amount of the fund balance of the General Fund has been reserved to reflect the amount of fund balance not currently available for expenditure.
+As a result, the prepaid expenditures are shown as an asset on the balance sheet of the fund financial statements until they are consumed.
+In addition, a corresponding amount of the fund balance of the General Fund has been reserved to reflect the amount of fund balance not currently available for expenditure.